datagovsg/job-descriptions/Product_Manager.md

 ## Who we are

 GovTech's Data Science team uses technology and data to help deliver high-quality digital services to citizens and businesses in Singapore.
+We build software for government agencies to better understand and use their data to improve operations and decision making.

 ## What the role is

 Product managers help make sure the right things get done.
 At a high level, this means establishing a clear vision for what a product should be and what needs to be done to get there.
 On a day to day basis, this means handling all the different facets of a project and making sure they are coordinated.
 And at the core, this means building a foundation of knowledge across user needs, technical constraints, and design goals so you can act as a bridge across all of them.

-As part of the Data Products team, you will build software for government agencies to better understand and use their data to improve operations and decision making.

 Concretely this means: